simonrupf/convert2json/README.md

 convert2json
 ============

-Utilities to convert TOML, XML & YAML to JSON for use on the command line.
-For each supported format there is a tool for use as a pipe as well as a jq wrapper which forwards the converted piped input or detected files in the arguments to jq, for further querying and processing.
+Utilities for use on the command line, to convert CSV, TOML, XML & YAML to JSON.
+For each supported format there is a tool for use in a pipe as well as a jq wrapper which passes the converted input or files in the arguments to jq, for further querying and processing.

 Usage examples:
 ```
 $ echo foo: bar | yaml2json
 {"foo":"bar"}
 $ tq -r .package.description Cargo.toml
-utilities converting various data formats into JSON for use with jq
+CLI utilities to convert CSV, TOML, XML & YAML into JSON on standard output or into jq.
 ```

 Overview